August 3 – 9, 2020 – full camp

 - each camper receives a year’s complimentary access to activacuity, the first guided imagery app for athletes.

 We hope you never have to cancel your place for one of your camps once you have registered.
 However, life does happen, and things can change.
 You can see our cancellation policy at this link.
+Starting from our 2020 camps, you have the option to choose cancellation coverage to protect your investment for a small additional cost.
 We will always do our best to work with you if you do need to cancel.